 In a way, this can also reflect his Saiyan nature - as a child, he was much more willing to kill if he thought it would protect the people he loved.
 It was only after drinking the special water that Korin gave him that he became more pacifistic (to quote the original dub: "I feel power and at peace").
 And slaughtering the Red Ribbon Army is definitely something that a Saiyan would do, also showing us that he isn't as different from the rest of his race as he believes.

-Also from the Red Ribbon Army Sage, Goku saves his friends from the Pirate Cave by using a Kamehameha to jet propeller their stall submarine.
-Made even better by the fact that Bulma attempted to leave Goku behind because he was taken too long to get the Dragon Ball and the cave was collapsing, and Krillin and Bulma were both in panic mode while he remained perfectly calm.
+Also from the Red Ribbon Army Arc, Goku saves his friends from the Pirate Cave by using a Kamehameha to jet propeller their stall submarine.
+Made even better by the fact that Bulma attempted to leave Goku behind because he was taking too long to get the Dragon Ball and the cave was collapsing, and Krillin and Bulma were both in panic mode while he remained perfectly calm.

 From the 22nd tournament, Goku defeated Krillin by basically disappearing before his eyes and was invisible to everyone, except Tien.
 He then suddenly reappeared and it seemed he scared Krillin out of the ring with a scary face.
 Really, he punched Krillin eight times and kicked him into a ring out before he knew what had happened.